vmetodiev/OpenDIMM/README.md

 # OpenDIMM

-Website coming soon!

-​The fully open hardware and software DIMM DDR ecosystem for research and evaluation.
+​Open hardware and software DIMM DDR ecosystem for research and evaluation.